neo4jrb/activegraph/docs/Introduction.rst

 ~~~~~

 Node
-  An _Object or Entity: http://en.wikipedia.org/wiki/Object_%28computer_science%29 which has a distinct identity.
+  An `Object or Entity <http://en.wikipedia.org/wiki/Object_%28computer_science%29>`_ which has a distinct identity.
 Can store arbitrary properties with values

 Relationship
   A directed link from one node to another.
 Can store arbitrary properties with values